SansGuidon/bookmarks/README.md

 * [The Daily WTF](http://thedailywtf.com/) - is your how-not-to guide for developing software.
 We recount tales of disastrous development, from project management gone spectacularly bad to inexplicable coding choices.
 * [Trey Harris](http://www.ibiblio.org/harris/500milemail.html) - The case of the 500-mile email
 * [Jonathan Callahan](https://dzone.com/articles/best-best-practices-ever) - Best Best Practices Ever (for scientific computing)
+* [openjck/best-practices](https://github.com/openjck/best-practices) - Programming Best Practices Tidbits : A Collection of quotes and paraphrases for developers from around the web. **Bonus** : source repo at [timoxley/best-practices](https://github.com/timoxley/best-practices)
+* [Ed Finkler](https://the-pastry-box-project.net/ed-finkler/2014-january-6) - (2014) How To Be A Great Developer
+* [moviecode](https://moviecode.tumblr.com/) - Source Code in TV and Films / Images of the computer code appearing in TV and films and what they really are.

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - Top 10 API Worst Practices